anamariaerascu/Predicting-Bike-Sharing-Patterns/README.md

 # Udacity DLND Predicting Bike Sharing Patterns

-**Predicting Bike Sharing Patterns** is a Udacity's first project from the Deep Learning Nanodegree.
+**Predicting Bike Sharing Patterns** is Udacity's first project from the Deep Learning Nanodegree.

 ## Objective
 Implement the forward pass and backward pass in Python using Jupyter Notebooks.